The Girl with a Clock for a Heart ~ Peter Swanson ~ Review

 Lorraine Devon Wilke – I have to say it: I’m weary of non-ending endings.
 Truly…Otherwise, a decent read.
 Interesting story…The writer clearly knows his way around narrative and pacing, and certainly keeps the pages turning.

-A. Diamond ~ Many paragraphs criticizing the writing, then: And yet, despite all this, the book is almost impossible to put down.
+A. Diamond ~ Many paragraphs criticize the writing, then s/he says: And yet, despite all this, the book is almost impossible to put down.

 True, that.